speechly/cli/docs/describe.md

 ## Options

 ```
-  -a, --app string   Application ID to describe.
-Can alternatively be given as the sole positional argument.
+  -a, --app string   Application to describe.
+Can be given as the sole positional argument.
   -h, --help         help for describe
   -w, --watch        If app status is training, wait until it is finished.
 ```